jack828/esp32-logger/README.md

 ## Usage

-After the initial flash to the device, you can use the ElegantOTA solution to keep the node firmware updated.
+After the initial flash to the device, you can use the AsyncElegantOTA solution to keep the node firmware updated.

 Using an mDNS browser you can discover nodes without having the IP address.
 They respond on `http://ESP<node efuse ID>.local/`.